HorkeLab/motorized_rotation_mount/README.md

 ![CAD model of the mirror mount](images/CAD_model.PNG)

-Part that need to be printed are:
+Parts that need to be printed are:
 - 1x Alignment tool (only needed for assembly)
 - 1x Motor Mount
 - 1x Mount Bracket